wqian94/AuO/README.md

 const auo = new AuO(link_to_server_url, save_callback_function);
 ```

-where `link_to_server` is the URL to upload audio clips and `save_callback_function` is the
+where `link_to_server` is the URL to upload audio clips and `save_callback_function` is the callback
-callback function used to process the server's response after uploading the saved audio file.
+function used to process the server's response after uploading the saved audio file.
+To use the
-To use the default callback (a prompt box that displays the server's response), only set
+default callback (a prompt box that displays the server's response), only set `link_to_server_url`.

-`link_to_server_url`.
-To disable online saving, create an instance without any parameters, e.g.
-`new AuO()`.
+If `link_to_server_url` is null, then `save_callback_function` is called with the audio Blob as its
+sole parameter, instead of a server response.
+If both `link_to_server_url` and
+`save_callback_function` are omitted or null (both default to null), then the default local save
+handler is invoked on save.
+This triggers the download of the audio recording with the name
+`recording.ext` where `ext` is the appropriate extension for the save format chosen from the UI.

 To launch AuO, simply call